 Alocasia Pink Dragon is a lenient plant in terms of sunlight.
 It can tolerate full and partial shade and, thus, grows well indoors.
 Direct sunlight exposure is a no-no. The leaves are prone to getting sunburnt and will start to look dull if out directly under the sun for extended hours.

-These plants grow well in room temperatures.
-The general range would be 15 to 30 degrees Celsius.
-Because of their tropical growing preferences, they always thrive in warmer environments.
+These plants grow well at room temperatures.
+The general range would be 60 to 85 °F. Because of their tropical growing preferences, they always thrive in warmer environments.
 So, make sure you keep the plant in a less frosty spot during the winter season.

 Pink Dragon Alocasia loves moisture near its roots and around its leaves.
 An above-average level of humidity is required for these plants to grow to their maximum size.
 To make this happen, you can use external, artificial ways to maximize moisture in the air.
 These include humidifiers, misting sprays, and using pebble-trays.